About Us

 The team is currently looking into a possibility of combining our training programs with regular cash transfer schemes such as basic income support administered by a partner organisation.

-5. Capacity Building for Governments, Universities and TVET institutions
+5. Capacity Building for Governments, Universities and Technical Vocational Education and Training Institutions

 We capacitate our project partners (governments, local training institutions; Business Development Service (BDS) providers, either by developing/updating skills training curricula, conducting Training of Trainers, and refurbishing equipment and tools.
 This allows trainers and training centres to continue their activities beyond the project ensuring sustainability.